 Compensation and Benefits

 The Compensation and Benefits Manager handles the most important motivating factor for the employees.
 The C&B personnel has to stay at level with the latest industry standards and demands.
 He has to keep infusing the best methods for his company, to whichever extent possible.
 He ensures that the pay structure doesn’t disturb the employers from managing their funds (including save on taxes) effectively.
-Thus, the pay structure must be employer friendly.
+Thus, the pay structure must be employer-friendly.
 It must also suit your employees and be employee friendly also.

 Industrial (Labor) Relations

 Industrial Relations have so many complexities involved in it that it is a specialization in itself!
 An IR manager serves to the blue collared employees.
 Hence, they are usually not found in IT companies.
 Industrial relations is often being called “employment relations” because of the importance of non-industrial employment relationships.
-It requires the personnel to have a sound knowledge about all the labor laws and policies at all times.
+It requires the person to have a sound knowledge of all the labor laws and policies at all times.
 A pre-requisite skill for an IR manager is the ability to negotiate.
 This is because wage settlement forms an important part of his job.
 His negligence towards the duty can lead to a catastrophic situation for the company.

 HR Analytics creates a single view of all relevant workforce and talent data and uses it to arrive at business driving processes and initiatives.
 It uses past data to predict the future.
 Parameters like turnover, the cost of the employees or optimization are all presented together in a single view to be used to impact the business positively.
 It is all about the logic used to link metrics to the results.
 It’s like establishing a cause and effect relationship between what the HR does and the business outcomes.